 Bootstrap data channel: This term has been defined in TS 26.114 [6] which can be used to transmit the HTML web content includes JavaScript(s), and optionally image(s) and style sheet(s) through HTTP, such as application program.
 And it can be established between UE and network.
 The stream ID for bootstrap data channel is below 1000.

 Application data channel: The data channel which can be used to transmit the application content, on the basis of bootstrap data channel has been established.
 And it can be established between UE and network, or between UEs.
 From TS 26.114 [6] definition, the stream ID for bootstrap data channel can be any integer starting from 1000.

+Ms reference point: This reference point is used to request signing of an Identity header field or request verification of a signed assertion in an Identity header field.

 3.2 Abbreviations